tjscooper/logpile/README.md

   - And (some benefits 15s)
   - Where (github 15s)
 * Presentation Notes (timed 5m)
+* Cut new branch and continue working on Logpile
 * GoDaddy domain (logpile.ca)
 * Deploy (docker)
 * README (local setup)